lincc-frameworks/python-project-template/docs/practices/issue_pr_templating.rst

 * **feature-request-template**: A template for requesting new features of the package.

 A user will be prompted to choose between these templates any time they attempt to create a new issue in the repository.
-You may add to new templates to this list as additional common issue themes become clear in your project.
+You may add new templates to this list as additional common issue themes become clear in your project.

 Modifying using the Github Web-Interface